Joy-Con: Colors and variations

-In December 2018, Nintendo also released two Joy-Con variants with designs resembling classic Nintendo Entertainment System and Nintendo Famicom controllers, available exclusively to individuals with an active Nintendo Switch Online subscription.
-The Famicom variants were only available to Nintendo Switch Online members in Japan.
-These variants were designed to be used specifically with the library of classic Nintendo titles available through the Nintendo Switch Online service, as well as with select modern Switch titles.
+In December 2018, Nintendo also released two Joy-Con variants with designs resembling original Nintendo Entertainment System (NES) controllers, and Family Computer (Famicom) controllers in Japan, available exclusively to users with an active Nintendo Switch Online subscription.
+The Famicom variants are only available to Nintendo Switch Online members in Japan and Hong Kong.
+These variants were specifically designed to be used with the Nintendo Classics library of NES titles available through the Nintendo Switch Online service, but can also be used with select Nintendo Switch titles.
 Both are notable for heavily deviating from the normal Joy-Con design, instead being taller and more rectangular in shape, having fewer buttons than standard Joy-Con, and, in the case of the Famicom variants, featuring a working microphone in the right controller.
-Similar Joy-Con based on both the Nintendo 64 controller as well as the 3-button Sega Genesis controller are available to Nintendo Switch Online subscribers starting in October 2021, along with a 6-button Sega Mega Drive-based Joy-Con exclusively released in Japan.